 This program is for middle and high school students.This fun filled experience offers students an opportunity to come together from varying school districts to deepen their knowledge, self-efficacy, and connections to help them better understand, learn about and be exposed to social science degrees and policy.

-This year's Social Sciences and Policy Institute will be June 17th-June 28th 9:30am to 2:30pm.
-Breakfast, lunch, and transportation assistance will be provided.
-Students can apply here: http://bit.ly/yinstitute2019
+The 2020 Social Sciences and Policy Institute will be offered for four weeks this summer.
+Breakfast, lunch, and transportation and technology assistance will be provided.
+Applications will open soon.

 If you are a student interested in attending this year's Institute or you are a community partner interested in facilitating a workshop, contact Janiece Mackey and

-2016 marks the start of our inaugural cohort of students entering Community College of Aurora with a 2 year scholarship as they pursue their social science majors.
+YAASPA has a partnership with Community College of Aurora Foundation to provide a 2 year scholarship for students as they pursue social science majors.

 If you are interested in supporting these scholars, or this program click here.